Music Theory Bridging Course

 - Intervals, triads and chords, 7th chords, chord symbols

 - Chord functions in Major and Minor keys

 - Triad/chord inversions

 - Harmonic progression including cadences, chord voicing and voice leading principles

 - Non-harmonic notes, musical analysis

-The course runs 9:30am-2:30pm each day in the week prior to Orientation Week.
+The course runs 9:30am-2:30pm each day, Monday 12 to Friday 16 February 2018.
 A course booklet will be provided upon commencement in the program and students will have the use of the practice facilities within the Conservatorium during normal business hours.
 Additional resources recommended to students include the AMEB publication ‘Music Craft' Grade 3 and the music software Musition and Auralia.

 Students wishing to apply for the Music Theory Bridging Course should complete this application form and return to email@example.com, or via mail to Elder Conservatorium of Music, University of Adelaide SA 5005.